By David Haldane

 I immediately felt my blood rising, as it always does on such occasions.
 This time, though, I resisted the urge to declare that I didn’t know what he was talking about and demand that he pronounce it correctly.
 Instead, I just grabbed the lunch bag and motioned him toward the car.
 Perhaps I’m finally making peace with my son becoming Filipino.

-Naw, just kidding; I hate it now as much now as I ever did.
+Naw, just kidding; I hate it now as much as ever.

 Don’t get me wrong, it’s not the heritage to which I object.
 My Filipino wife and I have always taught Isaac to honor both his Filipino and American sides.
 No, the part that bothers me – makes me crazy, in fact – is my little boy’s persistent and annoying insistence on speaking English with a Filipino accent.

 It’s not as if he doesn’t know proper English.
-Isaac, after all, spent the first seven of his eight years in Southern California, talking to his American father and attending an American public school.
-He was born in the USA, for heaven’s sake, and though his citizenship is dual, his cultural roots are red, white and blue.
+Isaac, after all, spent the first seven of his eight years in Southern California, having long conversations with his American father — namely me — and attending an American public school in which English was the only language spoken.
+He was born in the USA, for heaven’s sake, and though his citizenship is dual, his cultural roots are largely red, white and blue.

 Yet, ever since moving to the Philippines eight months ago, my son has been saying mom instead of mam and calling his bag a bog.
 At first I thought it was just a temporary affectation that would soon disappear.
 Instead, it seems to be getting worse with each passing day and probably each year.

-“Daddy,” he said the other night, “my toblet is low bot; con you please close the light?”
+“Daddy,” he said the other night from his bed, “my tablet is low bot; con you please close the light?”

 Initially, I thought I could just intimidate him into submission.
 “Sorry,” I told him, “but I only respond to requests made in proper English, so please try again.”